-You should look into how much scrap metal is going for in your area if you plan on selling your old Pontiac to a scrapyard for cash.
-The Institute of Scrap Recycling Industries (ISRI) is one such online site that can give you an indication of the going rate for scrap metal.
+Have you ever considered researching the current market value of scrap metal in your locality before selling your old Pontiac to a scrapyard for cash?
+Have you ever heard of the Institute of Scrap Recycling Industries (ISRI)?
+Apparently, they have an online site that can give you an indication of the going rate for scrap metal.

 Are Pontiac Vehicles Costly to Repair?